ldynia/archcolider/3.ViewsAndPerspectives/Security.md

-## Checklist for Architecture Definition and furter work
+## Checklist for Architecture Definition and further work
 - Have you addressed each threat identified in the threat model to the extent required?
 - Have you used as much third-party security technology as possible?
 - Have you produced an integrated overall design for the security solution?